History, tourist information, and nearby accommodation

 This modern museum, housed in the old Wensleydale Railway Station, tells the story of traditional life in the Yorkshire Dales.
 Explore a replica lead mine, learn about farming and local industry, and see demonstrations of crafts and rural skills.
 A research room provides access to historical archives, perfect for researching family genealogy.
 Beside the museum is an old steam engine on what was one a part of the Wensleydale Railway line.

 Also at the old rail station is the National Park Visitor Centre, with a wealth of information on Hawes and the entire Yorkshire Dales park.
-There is a cafe and picnic area beside the visitor centre.
+There is a cafe and a picnic area beside the visitor centre.
 The car park is a designated Dark Sky Discovery site; come after dark to enjoy pristine views of the night sky above.

 St Margaret's Church